genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 When running the app on your local machine, you can adjust a few settings under the `config` section, including which host to connect to and what port to run the dev server on.
 ```
 "config": {
-    "API_HOST": "ws://localhost/gwf/",
+    "API_HOST": "ws://localhost:8080/gwf/",
     "DEFAULT_USER": "JaneDee",
     "DEFAULT_PASSWORD": "beONneON*74",
     "PORT": 6061
   },
 ```

 Since our back end is running locally, we set the `API_HOST` to localhost.
-The **/gwf/** path is a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) configured in a nginx web server running on the server (a WSL instance in our case).
+The **/gwf/** path is a [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) configured in a nginx web server running on the server (a docker container in our case).

 Essentially, the front end will connect to the back end through a websocket to **localhost/gwf**, which in turn will, internally, ***proxy pass*** the connection to an internal Genesis process called GENESIS_ROUTER.
 This contains a web socket adapter able to communicate with other Genesis processes, such as Data Servers, Request Servers, Event Handlers, etc. Think of this as a gateway from the front end to all services on the back end.